RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 .. image:: hamlab/14-19-19.png

+In order to use HAMlab in SDR mode You must run SDR HPSDR web application first.

+.. image :: ../appsFeatures/hpsdr_icon.png
+   :alt: icon
+   :align: center

 Click on the SDR icon in order to put HAMlab into SDR mode.
-Once in this mode user can connect to HAMlab using Power SDR software.
+While web application is running HAMlab will be in SDR mode and you can connect to it with PowerSDR software to use it as radio.

+.. image :: ../appsFeatures/webapp.png

 Congratulations, HAMlab is now ready for use, now let’s install Power SDR.